Gorgious56/asset_browser_utilities/README.md

 3. Validate by clicking on the Blue button.

-Count ~ 1 second per asset to generate their assets and previews.
+Count ~ 1 second per item to be marked as asset and their preview to generate.
 It should be quasi-instantaneous if you uncheck the setting to generate previews.

 It's a good idea to enable the console with Window > Toggle System Console beforehand so you can see how many files you have marked yet.